nnikhiilll/merge-sort/README.md

 # merge-sort
-akes in an unsorted list and performs Merge Sort by recursively splitting the input list, and then merging both of the sorted halves of that input list.
+takes in two sorted lists and returns a single sorted list made up of the elements of each of the two input lists.